Diocese of Urgell

-The Diocese of Urgell (/ca/; Diœcesis Urgellensis) is a Latin Church diocese of the Catholic Church in Catalonia (Spain) and the Principality of Andorra in the historical County of Urgell, with origins in the 5th century AD or possibly earlier.
+The Diocese of Urgell (/ca/; Diœcesis Urgellensis) is a Latin Church diocese of the Catholic Church in Catalonia (Spain) and covering the whole of the sovereign Principality of Andorra.
+It covers territories including in the historical County of Urgell, and has its origins in the 5th century AD or possibly earlier.
 It is based in the region of the historical Catalan County of Urgell, though it has different borders.
-The seat and cathedral of the bishop are situated in la Seu d'Urgell town.
-The state of Andorra is a part of this diocese.
+The seat and cathedral of the bishop are situated in the town of la Seu d'Urgell.

-Among its most notable events are Bishop Felix's adoptionist revolt, the coup of Bishop Esclua, and the overthrowing of the bishop by members of aristocratic families (namely Salla i Ermengol del Conflent, Eribau i Folcs dels Cardona, Guillem Guifré de Cerdanya and Ot de Pallars) between the years 981 and 1122.
+Among the most notable events in the history of the diocese are Bishop Felix's adoptionist revolt, the coup of Bishop Esclua, and the overthrowing of the bishop by members of aristocratic families (namely Salla i Ermengol del Conflent, Eribau i Folcs dels Cardona, Guillem Guifré de Cerdanya and Ot de Pallars) between the years 981 and 1122.

-Also important is the diocese's patronage of Andorra, with the bishop holding the role of ex officio co-prince of Andorra jointly with the president of France (and formerly, the king of France or king/emperor of the French).
-Andorra was ceded to the bishop of Urgell by the Count Ermengol VI of Urgell in 1133.
+Also important is the diocese's connection with Andorra, as the bishop holds the role, ex officio, of co-prince of Andorra; he is, jointly with the president of France (as successor to the French king), co-sovereign of the microstate.
+This makes the bishop of Urgell the sole extant prince-bishop in the world, other such roles (mostly in parts of the Holy Roman Empire) having ceased over recent centuries.
+Andorra was ceded to the bishop of Urgell by Count Ermengol VI of Urgell in 1133.

-Description of the diocesan territory
+Diocesan territory

-The Catholic Church controls the metropolitan church of Tarragona, with its see or capital of the Seu d'Urgell (Urgell See).
-With an area of 7630 km^{2} and a population of 200,761 according to the 2000 census, it is the largest of eight bishoprics that have a see in Catalonia.
-In contrast, it is the most sparsely populated.
+The Catholic Church controls the metropolitan church of Tarragona; this is the seat or capital of the Seu d'Urgell (Urgell See).
+With an area of 7630 km^{2} and a population living in the area of 200,761 (according to the 2000 census), it is the largest of eight bishoprics that have a see in Catalonia.
+It is also the most sparsely populated.
+The diocese totally or partially covers the Ripollès, Cerdanya, Alt Urgell, Segarra, Urgell, Pla d'Urgell, Noguera, Pallars Jussà, Pallars Sobirà, Alta Ribagorça, and the Vall d'Aran regions, as well as Andorra.

 The diocese borders the bishoprics of Vic, Solsona, Lleida, Barbastro-Monzón, Toulouse, Pamiers, and Perpignan.
-It has been deeply linked for many years to the regions that constituted the counties of Urgell, Pallars, and Cerdanya during the Middle Ages, with which it identifies and forms a historical and geographic unit maintained up to the present day.
-The diocese totally or partially occupies the Ripollès, Cerdanya, Alt Urgell, Segarra, Urgell, Pla d'Urgell, Noguera, Pallars Jussà, Pallars Sobirà, Alta Ribagorça, Andorra, and the Vall d'Aran regions.
+It has been deeply linked for many years to the regions that constituted the counties of Urgell, Pallars, and Cerdanya during the Middle Ages, with which it identifies and forms historical and geographic connections that are maintained up to the present day.

-The bishopric's jurisdiction extends to 408 parishes, although today some have a very reduced population.
-Almost all of the parishes come from distant times, as do the very titular saints of their churches.
-The most common are Saint Mary (in 90 parochial churches, as well as the cathedral), Saint Peter (35), Saint Martin (29), Saint Saturninus (24), Saint Steven (23), Saint Michael (19), Saint Andrew (17), Saint Julian (12), Saint Eulalia (11), Saint Vincent, and Saint Felix (10).
-Many churches of the bishopric, parochial or not, conserve elements of great architectural interest, and thirty-six of them are considered cultural goods of national interest in Spain.
+The bishop's jurisdiction extends to 408 parishes, although today some have a very reduced population.
+Almost all of the parishes come from distant times, as do the saints for whom their churches are named.
+The most common dedicatees are Saint Mary (in 90 parochial churches, as well as the cathedral), Saint Peter (35), Saint Martin (29), Saint Saturninus (24), Saint Steven (23), Saint Michael (19), Saint Andrew (17), Saint Julian (12), Saint Eulalia (11), Saint Vincent, and Saint Felix (10).
+Many churches of the bishopric, parochial or not, conserve elements of great architectural interest, and thirty-six of them are considered cultural monuments of national interest in Spain.